 And FYI: Vegans aren’t the only folks who can benefit from a plant-based protein powder.
 Anyone with a sensitive digestive system who finds the lactose in whey protein powder irritating can, too.

-Our brand new TrueFit Plant Protein has 20g of plant protein, 12 organic fruits and vegetables, 8g of prebiotic fiber, and 1 billion CFU probiotics.
+Our brand new TrueFit plant protein powder has 20g of plant protein, 12 organic fruits and vegetables, 8g of prebiotic fiber, and 1 billion CFU probiotics.

 Tart Cherry Juice